 MOUSEMET IS SUPPLIED WITH TWO RUNS and a height adjustable stand.
 Additional runs and stands may be purchased to save more time; the next two or four mice can be exploring while you test the current four.
 RatMet is supplied with a run and stand for one rat.
 All the runs and stands are suitable for laboratory sterilisation procedures.

 THE STANDS ARE ADJUSTABLE, in 2cm click steps, so that, when you are sitting at the bench with your elbows on the table, the bars of the run will be at eye level.
 The sides of the run are transparent, so you have a clear view of the mouse’s paws and the probe.
-It also means that your hands will be at the right height to operate MouseMet.
+It also means that your hands will be at the right height to operate any of the MouseMet transducers.

-To apply either the mechanical or thermal MouseMet probes, the instrument is held with the probe arm horizontal, the probe tip is touched onto the plantar surface, and the black handles rotated.
+For all three stimulii, the instrument is held with the probe arm horizontal, the probe tip is touched onto the plantar surface, and the black handles rotated.
 This is intrinsically easy and comfortable with the forearms supported on the bench and gives full control over the placement of the probe tip.
-Click here for the data sheet for both mechanical and thermal systems.
+Click here for the data sheet for all three systems.

 Hand tremor in the horizontal plane (front to back or side to side) can also affect a reading because it can lead to the probe tip sliding sideways or scratching across the plantar surface, especially at touch-on.
 This is not problem with von Frey filaments because they are flexible in this direction, even before they reach their buckling force but it can be an issue with a rigid force transducer.